-Carved from the hub of a Red River cart wheel by a soldier of the Wolseley Expedition, this Mace made its first formal appearance on March 15, 1871 at the first Legislature of Manitoba that was held in the home of A.G.B.
+Carved from the hub of a Red River cart wheel by a soldier with the Wolseley Expedition in 1870, this Mace made its first formal appearance on March 15, 1871 at the first session of the first Manitoba Legislature, held in the home of A.G.B.
 Bannatyne in Winnipeg.
 Included in the designs carved into our original Mace are the rose, thistle, harp and fleur-de-lys.
-The Bannatyne home was destroyed by fire in December, 1873, however thankfully the Mace was saved.
+The Bannatyne home was destroyed by fire in December, 1873, thankfully the Mace was saved.

 This Mace was retired in 1884 after 13 years of service when our current Mace was first used.
 The original Mace has a permanent home on display in the Speaker’s Office.
 It came out of retirement for the second time today after 134 years for this celebration.
 This important historical artifact was used in today’s Speaker’s Parade to pay tribute to the rich history of our province.

 The original Mace as well as the Assembly’s current Mace will be on display in the Chamber in their respective cases during the Doors Open event on May 26th and 27th, 2018.
 Manitobans are encouraged to visit the Assembly Chamber on those days to see the Maces firsthand.

 In addition to the original Mace, the Star Blanket Mace cushion and the beautiful beaded Mace runner – gifted to the Assembly by Aboriginal Peoples in 2010 – are also on display today to help celebrate Manitoba Day, and to honour Manitoba’s Aboriginal heritage.

 These artifacts also serve as a reminder that this Assembly Chamber and Legislative Building are on Treaty One territory, the traditional lands of the Anishinaabe and the homeland of the Métis people.